adh319/Lunox/README.md

 DISABLE_PREMIUM = false #Disable premium system

 #PORU DETAILS
-PLAY_SOURCE = ytmsearch #Default source to play the searched songs (ytmsearch, ytsearch, scsearch, or spotify).
-More?
-Use LavaSrc plugin
+DEFAULT_PLATFORM = ytmsearch #recomended using "ytmsearch".
+You can change this to: "ytsearch" / "ytmsearch" / "scsearch".
+More Audio Source?
+Use Lavasrc plugin.LavaSrc plugin
 SPOTIFY_ID = #Spotify client id
 SPOTIFY_SECRET = #Spotify client secret
 NODE_NAME = Lunox #Name of the lavalink, could be anything